Phélim Mac Cafferty

-Phélim Mac Cafferty (born 15 February 1979) is a Green Party of England and Wales politician and the current leader of Brighton and Hove City Council, in Brighton and Hove, England.
-He has served as a councillor for the Brunswick and Adelaide ward since 2011.
+Phélim Mac Cafferty (born 15 February 1979) is a former Green Party of England and Wales politician and the former leader of Brighton and Hove City Council, in Brighton and Hove, England.
+He served as a councillor for the Brunswick and Adelaide ward from 2011 until 2023 when he lost his seat.

 Biography

 Mac Cafferty was born on 15 February 1979 in Derry in Northern Ireland.
-He defines as gay and was previously a spokesperson for the Green Party on LGBT issues.
+He was previously a spokesperson for the Green Party on LGBT issues.
 Prior to his election as a councillor, he worked for the Institute of Employment Rights, a trade union think tank.
-He has a PHD in architecture and the built environment.
+He has a PhD in architecture and the built environment.

 Political biography

 He was the Green candidate for the Brunswick and Adelaide ward in 2007 finishing behind the Lib Dems.
 He stood again in 2011 and was successful.

 Green Administration (2011–2015)

 Mac Cafferty was elected as part of the Green Party's first ever administration of a council in the United Kingdom in 2011 following the 2011 Brighton and Hove City Council elections.
-It followed a year after the election of the UK's only Green Member of Parliament, Caroline Lucas, who represents the Brighton Pavilion constituency.
+It followed a year after the election of the UK's (at the time) only Green Member of Parliament, Caroline Lucas, who represented the Brighton Pavilion constituency.
 He had a number of significant roles in the council, including Chair of the Planning Committee and Deputy Leader.

-In 2013, an unsuccessful attempt was made to oust council leader Jason Kitkat and replace him with Mac Cafferty.
-He stood unsuccessfully for the position in 2014, where he narrowly lost out to Jason Kitkat.
+In 2013, an unsuccessful attempt was made to oust council leader Jason Kitcat and replace him with Mac Cafferty.
+He stood unsuccessfully for the position in 2014, where he narrowly lost out to Jason Kitcat.